 double, but lost in the Turkish Cup final on penalties to

 Gençlerbirliği.
-He was voted the best foreign player on the league this
+He was voted the best foreign player of the league in his first season in Turkey.

-This 2001/02 season was also successful for Revivo personally, scoring 15 goals in 31 matches in all competitions (13 of them in the league), and helping Fenerbahce qualify to the Champions League group stages, where he also scored a goal against Bayer Leverkusen, becoming the first Israeli player to score in the Champions League.
+This 2001/02 season was also successful for Revivo personally, scoring 15 goals in 31 matches in all competitions (13 of them in the league), and helping Fenerbahce qualify to the Champions League.
 However, Fenerbahce narrowly missed out on the league title to bitter rivals Galatasaray.

 After 2.5 highly successful seasons, during which he scored 34 goals in 82 matches in all competitions, his time at Fenerbahce came to a rather sad end, as after some big name players were brought in and unpaid salary in the 2002/03 season, he left in the January transfer window (January 2003) and joined bitter rivals Galatasaray, something the Fenerbahce faithful have never forgiven him for, despite all that he has achieved with them.

-What's notable about this shirt is that it was self-made by Fenerbahce, and does not feature any manufacturer brand logo.
+What's notable about this shirt is that it was self-made by Fenerbahce, and does not feature any manufacturer brand logo, instead featuring "1907" (the year of the clubs founding).
 Between the years 2000 and 2004, Fenerbahce did not have a kitmaker and simply produced all of its kits on their own, through their "Fenerium" brand.
-Also interesting is that this design was also used in the second half of the previous season (00/01), but with a different sponsor (TelSIM) and without the Turkish flag patch on the chest, which is present only on the shirts of the previous seasons champions.
+Also interesting is that this design was also used in the second half of the previous season (00/01), but with a different sponsor (TelSIM).